What to Do Before an International Flight

 - Check visa regulations.
 Make sure to apply for a visa etc. in time (if needed)

 - Check if you need a passport or just your ID.
 Make sure it is valid long enough (normally it needs to be valid for at least another 6 months)

 - Make a copy of your passport and keep it apart from your wallet

 - Scan your passport (or photograph it) and keep it somewhere where you can have access from almost everywhere (Dropbox, email account), email it to your parents, or to somebody you can totally trust

 - Write down all hotels, contact numbers etc. on an extra piece of paper and don’t keep it in the same place as your phone)

-- Make sure you have an international health insurance (I am German, so health insurance is the most important to us) and you might also need an insurance to protect your camera, laptops, valuables etc.
+- Make sure you have international health insurance (I am German, so health insurance is the most important to us) and you might also need insurance to protect your camera, laptops, valuables etc.